NationalSecurityAgency/ghidra/DevGuide.md

 ### Building the natives

 Some of Ghidra's components are built for the native platform.
-We currently support Linux, macOS, and Windows 64-bit x86 systems.
+We currently support Linux, macOS, Windows, and OpenBSD 64-bit x86 systems.
 Others should be possible, but we do not test on them.

 Ensure bison and flex are installed and in your `PATH`.